We may earn money or products from the companies mentioned in this post.

 How long will Disneyland be closed from Coronavirus?

-At this time, Disneyland Resort (excluding Downtown Disney) plans to remain closed through March 31, 2020
+At this time, Disneyland Resort (excluding Downtown Disney) plans to remain closed until further notice.
+They are taking reservations for dates beginning June 1, 2020.

 What if I had a vacation planned during this time?

-If you had a vacation planned during March 2020, you can contact Disneyland Resort at 714-520-5050 if you booked through them.
+If you had a vacation planned during the closure 2020, you can contact Disneyland Resort at 714-520-5050 if you booked through them.

 If you booked through a 3rd party, directly with a hotel, or through Get Away Today, you will need to contact the agency you booked with.